sebest/logrusly/README.md

 		"age":  42,
 	}).Error("Hello world!")

-    // Flush is automatic for panic/fatal and some signals (TERM, QUIT, HUP, INT)
+	// Flush is automatic for panic/fatal
 	// Just make just to Flush() before exiting or you may loose up to 5 seconds
 	// worth of messages.
 	hook.Flush()
 }
 ```